EMK2473/SQL_EmpTracker/README.md

 ## Description

-A command line application designed for business owners to view and manage the departments, roles, and employees.
+A command line application designed for business owners to view and manage their departments, roles, and employees.

 ## Installation Requirements